 I’m prepared to cut a deal by offering a freebie instead of a discount.

-Some people are too shy to make me an offer or more likely, they are torn between choosing one of two prints, one costing far more than the other.
-From my point of view, it’s the difference between taking £20 for the limited edition or £6.50 for an open edition.
+Some people are too shy to make me an offer, or more likely, they are torn between choosing one of two prints, one costing far more than the other.
+From my point of view, it’s the difference between taking £20 for the limited edition or £6.50 for an open edition print.

-Human nature, being as it is, an indecisive customer is likely to choose the cheaper option but I, naturally, want them to spend £20.
+Human nature, being as it is, means an indecisive customer is likely to choose the cheapest option but I, naturally, want them to spend £20.

-This is almost too good to be true.
+For the average customer, this deal is almost too good to be true.
 That appears to be something for nothing right?
-In the mind of the customer, I’ve just given away £6.50.
+In the mind of the customer, I’ve just given away £6.50!

 If the customer is suspicious I simply tell the truth, I can always reprint the open edition and sell it again.
 The Limited Edition can’t be replaced.
 All is fair and everyone is happy.

-For my part, as the seller, I was initially unlikely to get the £20 sale, but by offering the freebie I’ve secured the sale with the loss of only 80 pence for a new open edition print.
+For my part, as the seller, I was initially unlikely to get the £20 sale, but by offering the freebie I’ve secured the sale with the loss of only £1.00 for a new open edition print.

-Learning to haggle is a useful skill and it works.
-Whether you choose to spend all day bargaining is up to you.
-For my part, I prefer to combine fixed and flexible pricing.
-I just haven’t got the energy to haggle all day long.
+Learning to haggle is a useful skill because it works.
+Whether you choose to spend your days’ bargaining is up to you.
+For my part, I prefer to combine fixed and flexible pricing, and for good reason, I just haven’t got the energy to haggle all day long.

 Negotiate The Price of Your Art Prints Using Contrasts and Comparisons